 What to Do Next with Your Equity Comp When You Work at a Private Company

-When you work for a private company, you may want to take additional time deciding whether or not you should exercise your shares.
+When you work for a private company, you may want to take additional time to decide whether or not you should exercise your shares.
 Not only may you need to address the pending cash flow needs, but you’ll also want to address the risk associated with buying a stock that you may not be able to sell.

 Don’t forget to consider how private stock fits into a big-picture financial plan, too.
-An illiquid stock, even one with the potential of future wealth, likely adds additional complications to a financial plan.
+An illiquid stock, even one with the potential for future wealth, likely adds additional complications to a financial plan.
 That’s not necessarily a dealbreaker, but it’s something that you should factor into long-term planning.

 Going through this process of evaluation and planning can help determine what your best course of action may be.
 It can also provide insight on how to plan well for your private company stock moving forward.